What Is the Best Angle For Solar Panels

 Do solar panels have to face a certain direction?

 In short, yes.
-It's essential to ideally place the solar panels with its face pointing towards the sun.
+It's essential to ideally place the solar panels with their face pointing towards the sun.
 The optimal direction for solar panels is south for the Northern hemisphere and north for the Southern hemisphere.
-Changing directions and angles based on season, weather conditions, and time of the day can increase power production.
+Changing directions and angles based on season, weather conditions, and time of day can increase power production.

 do solar panels have to face a certain direction